 The Salvation Army is an international charitable institution united by the Christian faith.
 They have established Salvos Stores and op shops that resell donated goods to help fund their assistance programs.
 If you cannot drop off your donations, you can book an appointment with them for collection.

 Aside from furniture, they can also take clothing, accessories, toys, books, CDs, homewares, and electrical goods.
-Bulky items require enquiry first before donation as their shops differ in sizes and capacities.
+Bulky items require enquiry before donation as their shops differ in size and capacity.

 We should understand that not all of us have the same privilege as others.
 And with the difficulties faced by the world, being kind and helping the less fortunate will keep our faith in humanity alive.

 So whenever you have unwanted furniture, donating them is the wisest choice.
-But, you need to ensure that your donations are still functional and working so that those who will receive them can use and enjoy them.
+But you need to ensure that your donations are still functional and working so those who receive them can use and enjoy them.

 Same-Day Furniture Removal in Sydney

 Our team of professional and skilled removalists can handle bulk and massive kinds of waste without limits and faults.
-We offer same-day furniture removal, mattress removal, and table & chairs removal at your most convenient time.
+We offer same-day furniture removal, mattress removal, and table & chairs removal at your convenience.

-Within an hour after your call, expect us to be at your doorsteps with the appropriate trucks and tools.
+Expect us to be at your doorstep within an hour after your call with the appropriate trucks and tools.